mkieblesz/local-workspace/README.md

     * `docker + host` and `docker only (still some issues)` workflows
     * check out for more in [usage workflows](#usage)

-    Additionally some things got fixed like missing env variables required to run in local, fixes seeds.rb for ruby.

 2. Upcomming features.

     * path based routing like in prod environments with the use of nginx proxy container